yqritc/RecyclerView-FlexibleDivider/README.md

 ```

 # Usage

+The following is the simplest usage.
+Drawing a divider drawable retrived from android.R.attr.listDivider between each cell.
 ```
 RecyclerView recyclerView = (RecyclerView) findViewById(R.id.recyclerview);
 recyclerView.addItemDecoration(new HorizontalDividerItemDecoration.Builder(this))
 ```

-The above line of code draw a divider drawable retrived from android.R.attr.listDivider between each cell.
-If you want to custom dividers, you can set color, size, margin values.
+If you want to set color, size and margin values
+You can specify as the followings.
 ```
 RecyclerView recyclerView = (RecyclerView) findViewById(R.id.recyclerview);
 recyclerView.addItemDecoration(